This post may contain affiliate links. Read our disclosure policy here.

-A great way to add apples to any lunch with minimal surface exposure so browning doesn’t show!
+A great way to add apples to any school lunch with minimal surface exposure so browning doesn’t show!
 More tips on this are below.

 Ham, Apple & Cheese Wrap